jaydeepw/poly-picker/README.md

 Credits
 ==========
-This project is inspired by and modified from an existing project mentioned below.
+ * This project is inspired by and modified from an existing project mentioned below.
 [android-multiple-image-picker](https://github.com/giljulio/android-multiple-image-picker)

-Dealing with camera on variety of hardware and fragmentation in underlying software is difficult.
+ * Dealing with camera on variety of hardware and fragmentation in underlying software is difficult.
-CommonsGuy helped make it handle better in this library.
+CommonsGuy helped handle it better in this library.
 [Cwac Camera](https://github.com/commonsguy/cwac-camera)